Chronicling Life in Normandy

 I drew on the iPad when it first came out, in 2010. … In 2018, Jonathan Wilkinson, my technical assistant, said he could make a new app with a mathematician in Leeds.
 It was rather good, and then I got six or seven new brushes custom made.
 I did say I was drawing on the iPad, but actually I’m painting on it.

 Marking the full blossoming of spring in 2021, Hockney’s The Arrival of Spring, Normandy, 2020 opens at the Royal Academy of Arts, London, in late May.
-An exhibition of 116 images “painted” on his iPad during the Covid-19 pandemic, the exhibition offers an hopeful vision of nature’s irrepressible beauty through the passage of the seasons in Normandy.
+An exhibition of 116 images “painted” on his iPad during the Covid-19 pandemic, the exhibition offers a hopeful vision of nature’s irrepressible beauty through the passage of the seasons in Normandy.
 In the artist’s own description: “When the lockdown came … we were in a house in the middle of a four-acre field full of fruit trees.
 I could concentrate on one thing, I did at least one drawing a day with the constant changes going on, all around the house.
 I kept drawing the winter trees, and then the small buds that became the blossom, and then the full blossom.
-Then the leaves started, and eventually the blossom fell off leaving a small fruit and leaves, this process took about two weeks, all the time I was getting better at my mark making on the screen, eventually doing, à la Monet, the water lilies in the pond.”
-Printed on paper for exhibition, the images demonstrate Hockney’s adaptation of new technologies to expand his painting practice, striking optimistic note about humanity’s ability to confront change and envision fresh possibilities.
+Then the leaves started, and eventually the blossoms fell off leaving a small fruit and leaves, this process took about two weeks, all the time I was getting better at my mark making on the screen, eventually doing, à la Monet, the water lilies in the pond.”
+Printed on paper for exhibition, the images demonstrate Hockney’s adaptation of new technologies to expand his painting practice, striking an optimistic note about humanity’s ability to confront change and envision fresh possibilities.
 The Arrival of Spring travels to Bozar, Brussels, in October, as part of a double exhibition along with David Hockney: Works from the Tate Collection.

 The Joy of Nature travels to Houston

-- David Hockney and Martin Gayford, Spring Cannot Be Cancelled: David Hockney in Normandy, London: Thames & Hudson
+- Spring Cannot Be Cancelled: David Hockney in Normandy, by David Hockney and Martin Gayford, London: Thames & Hudson.